-ASPIRIN: Aspirin thins the blood, and prevents blood clots, this is an immediate treatment provided in the emergency room to prevent another stroke from occurring.
+ASPIRIN: Aspirin thins the blood, and prevents blood clots, this is an immediate treatment provided in the emergency room to possibly help prevent another stroke from occurring.

-TISSUE PLASMINOGEN ACTICATOR (TPA).
+TISSUE PLASMINOGEN ACTIVATOR (TPA).
 Also referred to as alteplase, this treatment is administered intravenously and assists in the removal of blood clots.

 MECHANICAL CLOT REMOVAL: This procedure involves the use of a catheter to place a device inside the brain to remove or break up the clot.

-Stroke victims typically make a full recovery, and regain total independence.
+Stroke victims typically make a full recovery and regain total independence.
 Some will have to live with minor disabilities, and a small percentage with more severe disabilities.
-Whatever your physical needs are, our team of experienced doctors at the Kentucky Neurology and Rehab center located in Lexington, KY will be able to assist you.
+Whatever your physical needs are, our team of experienced doctors at the Kentucky Neurology and Rehab center located in Lexington, KY are here to assist you.